arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 rate limits requirements if applicable:

 #### 11. Aha!

 Provide a link to your corresponding Aha! epic for this feature here:

 Please be sure it includes (or include below):

 - Feature Description (with relevant user stories):

 #### 12. Next steps

 Please join our slack channel: (search)- #delivering-llms-in-product-in-2023 to stay tuned for important updates

 Thanks for filling this form.
 The watsonx.ai embed will review this issue and your Aha! epic and track the dependency in our [dependency report](https://ibm.biz/watsonxai-embed-dependency-report).
 We'll be in touch to schedule your intake meeting.
 Learn more about our full process [here.](https://w3.ibm.com/w3publisher/using-llms-ibm/delivery-playbook)

+@Demi-Ajayi